AmyB173/aimfor9-mathsGCSE/testing.md

 These were found during validation - see validation section for full details of fix.

+## Testing Note

+I decided to add a progress bar into my project after all the testing was complete.
+I then re-did all tests and added in progress bar tests.
+If nothing changed, I did not update the test results here.

 ## Manual Testing

 During the development process, I continuously manually tested small elements of the site to check functionality and remove bugs.